vbdella/ETS0006-15/python/list/README.md

 # index() method
 The index() method returns the first index (position) of a specified element in a list.
 It is useful for searching and locating items, especially in ordered data.
 If the item is not found, it raises a ValueError — unlike count(), which returns 0.
 You can optionally provide a start and end range to search within a part of the list.
 This method is case-sensitive and looks for an exact match.
 It's great for checking positions before deleting or replacing items.

+# insert() method
+The insert() method allows you to add an element at a specific index in a list.
+Unlike append(), which always adds at the end, insert() gives precise control over where the new element goes.
+It shifts the current element at that position (and all elements after it) one position to the right.
+If the index is greater than the length of the list, the element is simply added at the end.
+If it’s negative, the index is counted from the end of the list (like -1 for the last item).
+This is useful when you need to maintain a specific order or place data in a particular spot.

+# pop() method
+The pop() method removes and returns an element from a list, by default the last item.
+If you provide an index, it removes and returns the item at that specific position.
+This method is useful when you want to retrieve and discard items, like implementing stack behavior (LIFO).
+If you try to pop from an empty list, it will raise an IndexError.
+It modifies the original list in place.
+It's very handy in programs involving undo functionality, data cleanup, or extracting elements one-by-one.

+# remove() method
+The remove() method deletes the first occurrence of a specified value in a list.
+It does not return the value, it only deletes it.
+If the value is not found in the list, it raises a ValueError.
+This is different from pop() which uses an index — remove() uses the value itself.
+Only the first match is deleted, even if the item appears multiple times.
+This method is ideal when you're filtering or cleaning up lists by value.